 Wildfire claim eligibility

-Over the last year, a whopping 58,733 wildfires occurred across the U.S. that destroyed over 7 million acres, whose value was estimated to be more than $10 million.
+In 2024, a whopping 64,897 wildfires occurred across the U.S., showing a roughly 14 percent increase when compared to 2023.
 Alarmingly, 4 out of 5 wildfires are the result of human negligence, as they start, for instance, due to cigarette butts left on the ground, unmonitored campfires, downed power lines, burning debris, or even intentional acts of arson.
 Roughly 84% of wildfires are the consequence of people's careless actions.
 On average, 1.2 million acres of woodland burn every year in the country.
 Natural causes of wildfires include the following:

 • lightning